carlo-/ipolito/README.md

 The following dependencies are bundled with iPoliTO, but are under terms of a separate license:
 * [Scrollable-GraphView](https://github.com/philackm/Scrollable-GraphView) by [philackm](https://github.com/philackm)
 * [KeychainWrapper](http://www.raywenderlich.com/wp-content/uploads/2014/12/KeychainWrapper.zip) modified version by Tim Mitra, originally from [Apple](https://developer.apple.com/library/ios/samplecode/GenericKeychain/Listings/Classes_KeychainItemWrapper_m.html#//apple_ref/doc/uid/DTS40007797-Classes_KeychainItemWrapper_m-DontLinkElementID_10)

+## Disclaimer

+iPoliTO is an **independent** project.
+The app was first published on Jan.
+6th 2016 to address the lack of an iOS app for the students of Politecnico di Torino; however, since April 7th 2016, the official app has been available and can be downloaded from the [App Store](https://itunes.apple.com/app/id1087287751).

+As the developer of iPoliTO, I'm not affiliated with Politecnico di Torino nor with those who manage the content of the students' personal pages.
+While care has been taken to ensure accuracy, **no guarantee** is given that the material displayed by the app is free from error or omission.